Review of Sustainability Incentive Grant Award Criteria

-A total of one to five incentive award points are given based on the number and quality of these published items.
+A total of half a point to six incentive award points are given based on the number and quality of these published items.
 Points will be given for using graphics, color and other presentations that make the message “reader-friendly.”

 Neighborhood Event Criteria

 Neighborhood Events are events held within the City but not organized and sponsored by the City.
-You are encouraged to look for opportunities in your community to have a recycling ”presence”, both by facilitating recycling operations, and distribution of literature and other educational materials to promote recycling and waste reduction, energy and water conservation, climate resilience, etc., and by putting into practice what you have learned.
+You are encouraged to look for opportunities in your community to have a sustainability ”presence”, both by educating your neighbors on topics, such as recycling and waste reduction, energy and water conservation, climate resilience, etc., and by putting into practice what you have learned.

 Recycling Bins Present/Recycling & Sustainability Promos Distributed

 - Arrange with Green Your Routine (GYR) Coordinator (with proper advance notice) to pick up recycling event bins for use at event.

-- Get help from the GYR Coordinator---will provide literature and promotionals upon request.
+- Get help from the GYR Coordinator---will provide promotionals upon request.